Abhilakshya627/OS-Log-Analyzer/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and build for the purpose of  learning.
+Feel free to take this as a base and improve upon it.

 ## 🙏 **Acknowledgments**